Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Don't Play with Your Puppy's Food

 How would you feel if you were trying to enjoy a meal and someone kept touching your food or pulling your plate away?
-There is no training benefit to playing with or touching your dog's food while they eat.
+Playing with or touching your dog's food while they eat has no training benefit.
+In fact, it can cause an increase in resource guarding.

 While you may think you're teaching tolerance, your puppy will see it as just plain rude and irritating.
 In fact, it can backfire pretty quickly and create a negative emotional response to your presence around food.
 And when a dog anticipates you touching or taking food away, they'll start to react with guarding behaviors to try and make it stop.